light-and-ray/sd-webui-replacer/docs/video.md

 Hires fix doesn't work here, and as I think, it basically can't, because it will decrease the consistency.
 But you can use the "upscaler for img2img" option - these upscalers work and consistent enough.

-To increase consistency between fragments, you can use ControlNet, or try to use `Fragment length` = 0 and set up `Context batch size`, `Stride`, `Overlap`
+To increase consistency between fragments, you can use ControlNet, or try to use `Fragment length` = 0 and set up `Context batch size`, `Stride`, `Overlap`.
+I recomment make `Fragment length` few times more then `Context batch size`

-`Latent scale`, `Fragment length` and `Context batch size` are set up for 12GB VRAM with one additional ControlNet unit.
-If you get OutOfMemort error, decrease them
+`Context batch size` is set up for 12GB VRAM with one additional ControlNet unit.
+If you get OutOfMemort error, decrease it

 If you know any other good advice, please send them into github issues, I can place them here